zyndagj/reproducible_python/docs/05-pytest.rst

    $ python -m pytest tests/

 to install pytest and make sure it works on our simple test.

-If summarize is installed, you can also run
+If summarize is installed, you can also just run

 .. code-block::